This page describes how to get up and running with AppDynamics Application Intelligence Platform quickly. This consists of two general steps:

 Click the link and use the credentials you configured during installation for the administrator to log in.
 To access the UI manually, from a browser go to the follow URL:

 8090 is the default primary port number for the Controller UI (as well as the port used by app agents).
 If, during installation, you needed to change the port number or the installer discovered that 8090 was taken and suggested another port number (incrementing by 1 until it finds an available port), adjust the URL accordingly.

 After you set up your Controller, you can get the agent software from the Download Agent Wizard in the Controller UI.

-In the wizard, you configure a few settings for the agent.
+In the wizard, you configure a few settings for non-EUM agents.
 Notably you specify the application name, tier name, and node name.
 If you're not sure what to use for these values, you can bypass the settings for now.
 If you don't enter values, the agent will provide default values for these settings.

 You can now see the activity in your environment in the Controller UI.